Get Tech Tips

 3. Spray the unit to clean it

 We recommend using a SpeedClean CoilJet to clean the unit.
-(Be sure to use SpeedClean cleaner if you use their CoilJet.)
+(Be sure to use the recommended SpeedClean cleaner if you use their CoilJet.)
 This cleaning apparatus has adjustable wands to help you reach difficult crevices.
 It also provides an easy means of mixing water and chemicals into a cleaning solution.